-Asian Paints is one of the top recruiters on campus and was coming for hiring summer interns.
+One of the top recruiters on campus was coming for hiring summer interns.
 I had rigorously prepared for the same.
 My company analysis involved detailed scanning of their website, annual reports, organizational structure, strategic news, and ways to tailor the interview.
 I practiced rudimentary interview questions from YouTube and had every justification for what I had mentioned in my CV.
-I made it to the final round of Asian Paints after a group discussion where only seven people were shortlisted out of three hundred plus students.
+I made it to the final round of this company after a group discussion where only seven people were shortlisted out of three hundred plus students.
 My interview was good, but I wasn’t selected.
 It was probably because of my prior IT experience and their sales profile which did not resonate well.
 I was completely bogged down because of my rejection, but I held on to my dream of interning at a big brand.

 When I had completed my engineering, I had applied at Deloitte Hyderabad for the role of a business technology analyst.
 However, I was instantly rejected due to no prior work experience.
 Deloitte had been a dream company, and I didn’t want to lose the opportunity this time.
 I kept sending him follow-up emails and finally, after a couple of months, I got a call from the same HR about a vacancy in the Clients and Industries Division, and an in-office interview was scheduled.
 I thoroughly prepared for this interview which began by seeing their videos on YouTube, understanding their culture, their services, and what made Deloitte a special workplace.